klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 ![paulg](/images/vaccine-paul-graham.png)

-I want to try and protect myself from such biased stances and make my decisions after considering both sides of the issue.
+I want to try and avoid such biased and extreme stances, and make my decisions while considering both sides of any issue.
 Unfortunately I feel that I won't be able to reach perfect rationality because of my natural stubbornness, but forcing myself to write can compensate a little bit for that.

 So without further ado, here are my 3 reasons for not taking the vaccine (as of today; I reserve the right to change my mind if the data or my circumpstances change).